Rhode Island Casino and Card Room Gaming

 Rhode Island voters rejected constitutional amendments to permit a commercial casino in Warwick in 2005 and 2006.

 Months after a referendum to extend gaming hours was defeated in 2007, the legislature introduced measures that would allow for the 24-hour operation of VLTs.
-The governor vetoed the bill because residents of Newport and Lincoln rejected the measure and it was not believed that expanded hours would produce the promised $15 million in revenue.
+The governor vetoed the bill because residents of Newport and Lincoln rejected the measure and did not believe that expanded hours would produce the promised $15 million in revenue.
 The veto was overturned by both houses on 6 May 2008, and Newport Grand and Twin River extended their hours to 24 hours on weekends and holidays and until 3 a.m. on weekdays.

 Starting in June 2008, at Twin River's suggestion, the Lottery tested a promotional points program, which became month-to-month in September 2008.
 The program authorized Twin River to operate a promotional play program where patrons were rewarded with free VLT play up to an amount authorized by the Lottery.
 The Lottery then reimbursed Twin River the net terminal income share on the free play.
 The VLT incentive program's goal was to expand the state's promotion and marketing of VLT operations in order to increase VLT net revenues.
 The incentive program proved successful, and a similar program was implemented at Newport Grand in June 2009.
 In 2012, the Lottery entered into Master Video Lottery Contracts with both facilities, extending the VLT incentive program until 2015.